-Try to write your to-do-list for the week on the weekend.
+Try to write your to-do-list for the week on Friday for the following week.
 If you need to tweak it each day, make your to-do list the night before.
 I prefer no more than three tasks because they’re easier to remember and achieve.
 Each morning check it to remind you what the jobs are.

 It’s best to keep one to-do-list for both school and home as you only have one life.
 My motto is Keep it stupid-simple, then you will always succeed.
 If there is a task that you’re dreading, plan to knock it out ASAP.
 It will be a relief, and you can move on with your day.